 Download the weekly report on overseas acquired dengue in Queensland (PDF, 127KB)

 Quarterly report on overseas acquired mosquito borne diseases

 A quarterly report is prepared on all mosquito borne diseases of public health interest notified in Queensland that were acquired overseas.
 This report includes data on diseases by the country of acquisition and trends in notifications.

-Download the quarterly report on overseas acquired mosquito borne diseases of public health importance in Queensland
+Download the quarterly report on overseas acquired mosquito borne diseases of public health importance in Queensland (PDF, 231KB)

 Request more information

 The release of notifiable conditions data by Queensland Health is governed by processes which protects the privacy and confidentiality of individuals.